foundry-vtt-community/wiki.js/development/guides/SD-tutorial/SD01-Getting-started.md

 6. If the replace instructions from step 4 also included updating your description in system.json, you should edit that to be more readable now, such as "My System Name".

 ## Option 2:  Generate with npm

+> The **generator-foundry** package has not yet been updated for Foundry v10.
+For now, it's advised to instead use the Boilerplate system or League TypeScript Template instead.
+{.is-warning}

 You'll need to be comfortable with your terminal/command line and have npm installed.
 If you are, run the following two commands to install the CLI generator version of Boilerplate (https://www.npmjs.com/package/generator-foundry):